Policy and handbook

 Responsibilities of management and data users

-Heads of Schools and Colleges and Managers of Administrative and Support Services have a responsibility to ensure compliance with the GDPR, the DPA and this policy, and to develop and encourage good information handling practices within their areas of responsibility.
+Heads of Schools and Colleges and Managers of Administrative and Support Services have a responsibility to ensure compliance with the UK GDPR, the DPA and this policy, and to develop and encourage good information handling practices within their areas of responsibility.
 All users of personal data within the University have a responsibility to ensure that they process the data in accordance with the Principles and the other conditions set down in the legislation.
 The Handbook provides detailed guidance to assist with fulfilling these obligations.

 Every College, School and Department must nominate one or more Data Protection Champion.
 These individuals are the first point of contact for data protection questions in their area, escalate difficult questions to the Data Protection Officer and act as a channel of communication between the Data Protection Officer and their area.
 Heads of Schools may choose to delegate the management of, but not the responsibility for, data protection matters to their School Data Protection Champion.
 The DPO will perform periodic audits to ensure compliance with this policy and the legislation.

 Before commencing any research which will involve obtaining or using personal data and special categories of personal data, the researcher must give proper consideration to this policy and the guidance contained in the Handbook and how these will be properly complied with.
 The researcher must ensure that the fairness, transparency and lawfulness principle is complied with and that privacy by design and default is applied.
 This means that wherever feasible, research data must be anonymised or pseudonymised at the earliest possible time.

 More information can be found in section 12 of the Handbook.

 Handling of research data by students

 The use of personal data by students is governed by the following: